stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 13. Click on the **Monitoring** tab
 14. From here you will see the visualization of the metrics that the canary monitor generates.
 15. Locate the 'Duration' metric that is being used to trigger the cloudwatch alarm.
-16. From here you will see the average duration of the canary request to complete.
-A value above 6000ms signifies that the request has taken more than 6 seconds to receive a response from the application.
-Indicating a performance issue in the API.
+16. Here you will see the average Duration value of the canary request representing the time to complete.
+A value above 6000ms signifies that the request has taken more than 6 seconds to receive a response from the application, indicating a performance issue in the API.

     ![Section3 Canary](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-canary-monitor.png)